-The consolidated financial statements of the corporation are prepared in accordance with Part V, Prechangeover accounting standards, of The Canadian Institute of Chartered Accountants (CICA) Handbook (Canadian GAAP or Part V) and policies set forth in the Accounting Procedures Manual issued by the Ontario Energy Board (OEB) under the authority of the Ontario Energy Board Act, 1998.
+The consolidated financial statements of the corporation are prepared in accordance with Part V, Prechangeover accounting standards, of the Chartered Professional Accountants of Canada (CPA Canada) Handbook (Canadian GAAP or Part V) and policies set forth in the Accounting Procedures Manual issued by the Ontario Energy Board (OEB) under the authority of the Ontario Energy Board Act, 1998.
 Amounts are stated in Canadian dollars unless otherwise noted.